jonathan-robertson/quantum-elevators/README.md

 1. 🔍 [SSH](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server) into your server and navigate to the `Mods` folder on your server
     - if you installed 7 Days to Die with [LinuxGSM](https://linuxgsm.com/servers/sdtdserver/) (which I'd highly recommend), the default mods folder will be under `~/serverfiles/Mods` (which you may have to create)
-2. 📦 Download the latest `quantum-elevators.zip` release from [this link](https://github.com/jonathan-robertson/quantum-elevators/releases/latest/) in whatever method you prefer
+2. 📦 Download the latest `quantum-elevators.zip` release from [this link](https://github.com/jonathan-robertson/quantum-elevators/releases/latest/) with whatever tool you prefer
     - example: `wget https://github.com/jonathan-robertson/quantum-elevators/releases/latest/download/quantum-elevators.zip`
 3. 📂 Unzip this file to a folder by the same name: `unzip quantum-elevators.zip -d quantum-elevators`
     - you may need to install `unzip` if it isn't already installed: `sudo apt-get update && sudo apt-get install unzip`